 In applications with modulating heat, it is common for the first burner or electrical element to be the one that modulates.
 The zone coordinator has a variety of supply target sequences for both modulating and staging heat.
-For more information on sequences, refer to page 40.
+For more information on sequences, refer to "Variable Temperature Linked to Staging" on page 46.